nice-game-hints/template/README.md

 ```

 ## Linking between the guides
 To link to another guide you write markdown's links.
+Link with the single word of the guide filename.
+This means the guide file names should be unique.
 Here is an example guide file.:
 ```markdown
 ---
 title: How to get tin foil?